Language Requirement: None

 Housing Description

-You will be placed in homestays, where you will live with local families and experience the culture firsthand.
-Additional details about the homestays and locations will be provided as they become available.
+The majority of the program will be spent in homestays, where students will live with local families and immerse themselves in the culture firsthand.